-PASSPORT contracts with Medicare/Medicaid-certified home care agencies to provide services to eligible individuals.
+PASSPORT contracts with home care providers certified by the Ohio Department of Aging to provide services to eligible individuals.
 [3] You are assigned a PASSPORT case manager to make sure you are being safely maintained in the community.
-The case manager monitors your health and adjusts your plan of care so it continues to meet your needs.
+The case manager monitors your health and adjusts your plan of care to meet your needs.